Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 So, what soft skills do you need?

-The tactic is to understand how best to demonstrate and add your soft skills to your resume or CV strategically.
+The tactic is to understand how best to demonstrate and strategically add your soft skills to your resume or CV.

 For example, use this time-tested format for all your bullets:

-Accomplished X by DOING Y that resulted in Z.
+Accomplished X by DOING Y, which resulted in Z.

 See as demonstrated below: